starsbeyond/beyond-the-frontiers/README.md

 Beyond the Frontiers (working title) is a could-be multigenre multiplayer game with exceptionally high number of concurrent players competing against each other on behalf of a faction.

+## Genre

+The game will display characteristics of RTS, FPS with elements of RPG and MMO.

 ## Universe

 A deep space with a vast number of diverse worlds.
 Initially only one world (planet) will be available.